drschaf/discordian-calendar/README.md

 # discordian calendar
 Script to create an A-6 discordian calendar.
-Output will be ordered for printing on A-4 (top-left, top-right, bottom-left, bottom-right configuration).
+Output will be re-ordered for printing on double-sided A-4 (long edge flip; top-left, top-right, bottom-left, bottom-right configuration).

 Needs python3 and python3-pyqt5.